 All of our bodies are equipped with essentially two engines: a sugar burning engine, and a fat burning engine.

-Our fat burning engine never really kicks in because we take in so many sugars and carbs on a daily basis.
-And the thing is, we’re evolutionarily designed to create and hold on to fat reserves on our body to prepare ourselves for times of hunger and scarcity.
+Our fat-burning engine never really kicks in because we take in so many sugars and carbs daily.
+And the thing is, we’re evolutionarily designed to create and hold on to fat reserves on our bodies to prepare ourselves for times of hunger and scarcity.

-But when you follow the WildFit program, you retrain your body to switch from burning carbs and sugars to burning fat.
+But when you follow the WILDFIT Quest, you retrain your body to switch from burning carbs and sugars to burning fat.

 And this is when the magic happens.